 The ruling will likely affect similar laws in about a dozen other states, including Alabama, Arkansas, Louisiana, and Mississippi.

-As you can see, there are ongoing legal challenges to laws relating to abortion from those on both sides of the issue.
-This can make it hard to know just what the laws are in your state at any given time.
-You can learn more about current abortion laws as well as alternatives to abortion by speaking with a qualified family law attorney in your area.
-Reach out to one today for a free initial legal review.
+As you can see, abortion has been a contentious issue throughout the history of the U.S., and there are ongoing legal challenges to laws relating to abortion.
+This can make it hard to know exactly what the laws are in your state at any given time.
+You can learn more about current abortion laws, as well as other reproductive rights, by speaking with a qualified family law attorney in your area.